mcduta/programming/heat/cpp-stl/README.md

 ## Conclusion
 OpenMP code is the fastest on CPU execution by a noticeable margin.
 However, C++ offers the convenience of a single source, which compiles to code that runs multithreaded on a multicore system and gives good performance on a GPU.

+## Note
+The C++23 standard promises interesting features that will make the examples give here slicker.
+In particular, the use of ``std::mdspan`` (a non-owning view into a contiguous sequence of objects that reinterprets it as a multidimensional array) is going to make the programming easier through the use of 3D array indexing in the ``std::for_each`` constructs.
+Awaiting implementation of the new standard (a bit patchy as of April 2023).

 ## References